Jurassic World Evolution 3

 Jurassic World Evolution 3 is a construction and management simulation video game developed and published by Frontier Developments.
-It is the sequel to Jurassic World Evolution 2 and was released for PlayStation 5, Windows and Xbox Series X/S.
+It is the sequel to Jurassic World Evolution 2 and was released for PlayStation 5, Microsoft Windows and Xbox Series X/S.

 Gameplay

+The game introduces juvenile dinosaurs, which may have different needs when compared with their adult counterparts.
+Pictured is Lokiceratops.

 Similar to its predecessors, Jurassic World Evolution 3 is a construction and management simulation video game which tasks players to build and manage their own Jurassic World-themed prehistoric theme park.
-The game features 91 species (with the deluxe edition, 87 without) of prehistoric animals; 84 of them have their own distinct female, male, and juvenile variants.
+The game features 99 species (with the wetlands pack and deluxe edition, 92 without) of prehistoric animals; 92 of them have their own distinct female, male, and juvenile variants.
 The game also introduced a broader suite of park creation tools, allowing players to modify a park's terrain extensively and place modular scenery items, similar to Frontier's other games like Planet Zoo and Planet Coaster.
 Parks, custom buildings and enclosures can also be shared with other players using Frontier Workshop.

 Like previous entries, the game features a sandbox mode, which allows users to create their own park using any map from the campaign mode.
 Along with the campaign maps, the sandbox also features several returning maps from Jurassic World Evolution 2.
 New to the game's sandbox mode is the ability to generate a custom island, allowing players to customize the shape, elevation, and geographical features of the island.

 There is also a challenge mode available from the menu screen.
 In the mode, players can choose from a list of scenarios that take place across different maps from the campaign mode.
 Players must meet certain conditions in order to complete a scenario, and are able to earn rewards based on their performance.